-The end of our new rally and we have really enjoyed it.
+The end of our New Year rally and we have really enjoyed it.
 Hopefully we will have a few more good rallies in the coming year.

 The rest of January has been never ending medical appointments both at our local surgery as well as Chippenham and Bath Hospitals.

 Nigel is now waiting for an MRI scan which appears to be delayed by a new scanner being fitted at Bath.